PSYCH-PHD - Psychology (PhD)

 This document has two parts:

-Area Review: A manuscript written in a format of a review paper that summarizes current theories, debates, and empirical work in the area of the dissertation, which ultimately leads to the open questions that will be answered in the dissertation.
+Area Review: A manuscript written in the format of a review paper that summarizes current theories, debates, and empirical work in the area of the dissertation, which ultimately leads to the open questions that will be answered in the dissertation.
 The goal of writing this document is to enable the students to organize and develop scholarly knowledge relevant to their dissertation research.
 This document could serve as the basis for the introduction to the dissertation and/or a basis for a review paper.
 The department expects that this section will be the bulk of the ARRR.
-It expects students to consult with their advisor on the scope of this document, and to receive feedback from their committee during the fourth-year meeting.
+It expects students to consult with their advisor on this document’s scope and receive feedback from their committee during the fourth-year meeting.

 Research Roadmap: This section is short (1-2 pages) and contains a brief overview of the experiments that will be part of the dissertation.
-Given that this document is written during the fourth year, it is expected that some of the experiments have been completed, while others are planned/ongoing.
+Given that this document is written during the fourth year, some of the experiments are expected to be completed, while others are planned/ongoing.